 - Line a large baking tray with parchment paper and set aside.

 - In a small bowl, create your flax eggs by adding 2 tbsp of flax seeds and 6 tbsp of warm water.
-Let the water cover the flax seeds and let the mixture set for 5 minutes.
+Let the mixture set for 5 minutes.

-- In a large bowl, cream butter and sugar together with a hand or stand mixer for about 30 seconds, until creamy and no clumps remain.
+- In a large bowl, cream butter and sugar together with a hand mixer, stand mixer, or whisk for about 30 seconds, until creamy and no clumps remain.

 - Next, add in your flax eggs and mix for another 30 seconds until creamy.